Omaha veteran who built bridges during WWII celebrates 100th birthday

-Last weekend, family members from all over the U.S. traveled to Omaha to attend a celebration for Richard Badura.
+Family members from all over the U.S. traveled to Omaha earlier this month to attend a celebration for Richard Badura.

 The occasion?
 The World War II veteran’s 100th birthday on July 16.